BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Simple rules for .NET microservices architecture

-The first rule is that the simplest approach is the most restrictive.
+The rule is that the simplest approach is the most restrictive.
 You can build out your .NET microservices architecture using the ASP.NET Web API to create what's called a model-view controller (MVC), which front-ends business logic with a web REST interface.
 This can then pass control back to business logic in some way.
 The good news is that it reuses current logic.
 The bad news is that it doesn't address the issues of state or threads at all.
 You'll have to deal with them in the reused logic or ignore the benefits they'd offer.

 The second rule is that to get beyond the basics, you'll need to use a message queue or bus of some sort.
 Both the microservice goal of concurrent use and the goal of scalability under load will require keeping your message sources decoupled from processing.
 A queue or bus will allow anything to post messages and anything to process them, which doesn't automatically solve state and thread issues, but at least presents an easier path to solution.